Phenyltropane: Addiction

 The more greatly attested habit creating methamphetamine is more serotonergic than the lesser reinforcing amphetamine.
-Most modern research suggests that 5-HT is negatively correlated with the addiction forming potential of psychostimulants, this is not saying that SRI properties cannot be considered beneficial.
+While most modern research suggests that 5-HT is negatively correlated with the addiction forming potential of psychostimulants, this is not saying that SRI properties cannot be considered beneficial.
 In fact, the above was proven by Rothman for releasing agents under the PAL-287 program of related molecules.
 What was somewhat interesting is that although the reason for the lack of reinforcement of RTI-112 is now well established, closely related RTI-111 was able to behave in ways that might be typical for a nonselective SNDRI such as cocaine.
 The role of the NET is not completely deleterious.
 In a recent paper by Rothman on transporter substrates, he establishes that for releasers that are amphetamine-like, discrimination stimulus is more accurately dictated by NE release than DA release.
 This argument does not mitigate a case against the importance of DA, but is suggestive that catecholamine in general is important. the exact ratio being 50:50 in the case of methylphenidate.

 Desipramine and atomoxetine are not reliably self-administered though, whereas most selective DRIs are.
 SSRIs are not self-administered either.
 Hence, it should be borne in mind that these neurotransmitters are unlikely to be involved in the addiction forming properties of cocaine and related stimulants.
 Nevertheless, they are still behaviorally active and will contribute to the effects that such drugs elicit in their users.

 Promiscuity among transporters is worth bearing in mind.
 Monoamine transporters can transport neurotransmitters other than their "native" neurotransmitter.
 As an example, in the prefrontal cortex where DATs are lower in number, DA is transported mostly by the NET instead.
 Hence, selective NRIs such as atomoxetine are able to increase the concentration of supracellular (synaptic) DA in this brain region via NET blockade.

 Weeding out SERT and NET affinity is desirable in the context that these molecular targets are less relevant to the goals of the treatment program, which is to reduce cocaine intake.
 It can be clearly seen that RTI-336 has fewer metabolically labile sites than cocaine, and therefore has a longer duration span.